ttkorhonen/e3pages/docs/kb/training/workbook/5_module_anatomy.md

 which modifies the default EPICS build rules in order for e3 to build properly.

 :::{note}
-While the EPICS community use `p0` files for base 3.15.5, and `p1` files for base 3.16.x, e3 only supports use of `p0` files for compatability reasons. <!-- TODO: Figure out what the story behind this is. -->
+While the EPICS community use `p0` files for base 3.15.5, and `p1` files for base 3.16.x, e3 only supports use of `p0` files for compatibility reasons. <!-- TODO: Figure out what the story behind this is. -->
 :::

 In order to apply patches to EPICS base (which one should always do before building), you simply run `make patch`.
 This will apply all of the patches